gustavomangold/autoencoder-project/README.md

 # autoencoder-project
-A simple autoencoder machine learning project.
+A simple autoencoder machine learning project with images.